-Sadly, no. With specific hardware and software needed to support AirPlay 2, older AirPlay products won't be able to automatically upgrade to AirPlay 2.
+Sadly, no. With specific hardware and software needed to support AirPlay 2, older AirPlay products won't all automatically upgrade to AirPlay 2.

 Sonos, for example, is restricting its AirPlay 2 capability to its newer products (Play:5 2nd gen onwards) and promises it will be available in future Sonos products.
 Similarly, Libratone's current Zipp speakers received the streaming update, but it won't come to its AirPlay-connected Diva soundbar or other older products.

-B&W has confirmed that none of its existing wireless AirPlay speakers - Zeppelin Wireless, A5, A7 - will be updated to AirPlay 2.
-Instead, the company is focusing on brand new products that have AirPlay 2 like its Formation Duo and Formation Wedge wireless speakers.
+B&W confirmed that none of its existing wireless AirPlay speakers – Zeppelin Wireless, A5, A7 – will be updated to AirPlay 2.
+Instead, the company is focusing on newer products that have AirPlay 2 like its Formation Duo and Formation Wedge wireless speakers.

 Meanwhile, all of Bluesound's new Generation 2i products now support AirPlay 2 thanks to a software update via the BluOS app.
 If you have older Bluesound products, you will need at least one 2i product in the mix to get access to AirPlay 2 and its features.